So, you’re here because you want to succeed in using Pinterest for Business.

 Additionally, my Pinterest business plan has lowered my stress and has brought way more traffic to my site!

-Follow along with these questions and devise your own plan while answering these questions for your own business.
+Follow along with these questions and devise your own plan while answering these important business questions.

 My goals are to double my number of targeted followers, double the number of people who see my pins and increase the number of re-pins and clicks I’ve been getting by 10%.